-Rafa Benitez has explained his decision to leave out Mohamed Diame against Brentford.
+Rafa Benitez explains his decision to leave Mohamed Diame out of his Newcastle side

 Ayoze Perez was chosen ahead of Diame for the game at St James’s Park, which Newcastle United won 3-1 to move up to second place in the table.